firewalld/firewalld.github.io/documentation/service/options.md

 The protocol value can either be tcp or udp.

 For compatibility with older firewalld versions, it is possible to add protocols with the port option where the port is empty.
 With the addition of native protocol support in the service, this it not needed anymore.
 These entries will automatically be converted to protocols.
-With the next modification of the service file, the enries will be listed as protocols.
+With the next modification of the service file, the entries will be listed as protocols.

 ## protocol